anerv/cycling_data_quality/datasetrequirements.md

 - The polygon must be placed in the folder structure as follows: `/data/study_area_polygon/'my_study_area'/study_area_polygon.gpkg`
 - The polygon must be in a projected CRS with meters as unit length

+## OSM settings

+### Custom filter

+The queries in `config.yml` provides one way of getting the designated bicycle infrastructure from OSM data.
+What is considered bicycle infrastructure - and how it is tagged in OSM - is however highly contextual.
+If you want to use your own filter for retrieving bicycle infrastructure, set `use_custom_filter` to *True* and provide the custom filter under the `custom_filter` variable.
+For an example of how it should be formatted, see the provided filter `bicycle_infrastructure_queries`.

+*Please note that  all ':' in OSM column names are replaced with '_' in the preprocessing of the data to enable using pandas.query without errors.*

+### OSM infrastructure type

+Similarly, the `config.yml` contains a dictionary with queries used to classify all OSM edges as either protected, unprotected, or mixed (if there is protected infrastructure in one side and unprotected on the other side).
+Update if needed, but note that it should correspond to the queries used to define the bicycle infrastructure - i.e., all edges must be classified as either protected, unprotected, or mixed.

+### Missing tag analysis

+In the intrinsic analysis, one element is to analyze how many edges have values for attributes commonly considered important for evaluating bike friendliness.
+If you want to change which tags are analyzed, modify the dictionary `missing_tags_analysis`.
+Please note that the relevant tags might depend on the geometry type (i.e. center line or true geometry, see below).

+### Incompatible tags analysis

+OSM has guidelines, but no restrictions on how tags can be combined.
+This sometimes results in contradictory information, for example when a path is both tagged as *'highway=cycleway'* and *'bicycle=dismount'*.
+The default configuration includes a dictionary with a few examples of tag combinations that we consider incompatible, but more entries can be added.

+The dictionary is a nested dictionary, where the first key is a sub-dictionary with the name of the column - e.g., *'bicycle_infrastructure'*.
+The dictionary value for *'bicycle_infrastructure'* is the actual value for the column bicycle_infrastructure (e.g., *'yes'*), that is considered incompatible with a list of column-value combinations, available as a list of values for the sub-dictionary under *'yes'* as a key.

 ## Reference data input requirements

 If the extrinsic analysis is to be performed: